kerryk322/Kerry-Projects/README.md

 Most of these projects were completed while attending Rasmussen College.
 They include basic programming games and application websites.

-Please click on the Projects link near the top of the page for project descriptions.
+Click on the Projects link near the top of the page for project descriptions. <br>
+Change the branch to view each projects files.

 ### Programs